It's a web, it's a cloud - it's under attack: how outages reveal the actual shape of the internet

 Best mash-up ever: Pac-Man invades Google Maps.

 Unless you're an astronomer, you've probably never heard of an analemma.
-But even if you are one, this might be the first tutulemma you've ever seen.
+And even if you are one, this might be your first tutulemma.

 Using the location data attached to billions of tweets, these maps indicate where the five best friend words — bro, buddy, dude, fella, and pal — occur most frequently.